Beryl-Jingxin/PyExoCross-ing/docs/source/command.md

 /home/username/anaconda3/envs/exomol/bin/python pyexocross.py -p /home/username/PyExoCross/input/MgH_exomol.inp
 ```

-***Note***
+## Notes for input file

-All information can be written in the input file.
-Just change the information you will use, please do not change the other unnecessary information.
+1. All information can be written in the input file.
+Just change the information you will use, please do not change the first column information or delete the other unnecessary information.
+2. If you met problems, jupyter notebook `.ipynb` code is stored for checking and testing.